• Recipes

 • While pie in defrosting, start making the caramel sauce.

-• In a small sauce pan over medium heat combine: 2 tbsp butter, 3 tbsp heavy cream, and 2 tbsp sweetener of choice (coconut sugar or erythritol). * don’t add vanilla extract yet.
+• In a small sauce pan over medium heat combine: 2 tablespoon butter, 3 tablespoon heavy cream, and 2 tablespoon sweetener of choice (coconut sugar or erythritol). * don't add vanilla extract yet.
 Melt butter and mix in with sweetener and heavy cream.
 Heat and stir until it starts to bubble and boil.
 Keep stirring and boiling on medium for a minute.
 Remove from heat an stir in vanilla extract, and let cool for 4 minutes or until a little thickened.

 • Take pie out of fridge and remove side of spring form pan, and pour or drizzle caramel sauce over top of pie.
 Cut pie while still very cold, and serve.